 - The State Hall of the National Library: this huge room is so richly decorated and impressive that you’d dare not raise your voice above a whisper even if it wasn’t a library.

 - Belvedere: perhaps the best example of non-ecclesiastical Baroque architecture in Vienna.
 The Upper and Lower palaces both date from the late Baroque period.
-The same owner created the delightful Schloss Hof estate, a Baroque palace and gardens not far outside Vienna.

 - Schönbrunn Palace: the late Baroque/Rococo summer residence of the Habsburgs and a World Heritage site.